handsomevictor/kaiko-api-templates/readme.md

 @author: Victor

-[disclaimer] These are some templates that the auther uses for himself.
-Kaiko does not provide any templates for REST API.
+[disclaimer] These are some templates of Kaiko REST API that the auther uses for himself.
+Kaiko does not provide any templates for
+REST API.
 Please modify them to your needs.
 If you have any questions, please contact Kaiko support.
 All the potential problems caused by using these scripts are the responsibility of the user, including but not limited to the loss of precision in using Pandas etc.